0xVector/pathfinding/README.md

 This is a Minecraft plugin using the [Paper API](https://github.com/PaperMC/Paper "PaperMC") which visualizes different pathfinding algorithms on a 2D surface (for now).
+Developed and tested in Minecraft 1.17, may work in older versions.

 It is my free-time project, and it's work in progress.